lollocava00/Hubble_constant/README.md

 Finally, use the distance-redshift relationship to estimate the constant of Hubble H0.

-The full description of the code and the numerical methods used is in italian in 'description(italian).pdf' file
+The full description of the code and the numerical methods used is in italian in 'description.pdf' file